4 Reports That Should Be in Your Pre-Employment Screening 11 May 2018

 The basics of any pre-employment screening report are identity verification and criminal history.
 Additional products are recommended based on the position sought and the employer’s industry.
 For example, a credit report might be ordered when a company is hiring a CFO.
 Employment and education verifications are used to confirm a candidate’s resume data, while a professional license verification may be needed in licensed professions such as nursing.
-Employers should work with a screening service to design a package to fit their needs.
+Employers should work with a screening partner to design a package to fit their needs.

 Now let’s dive into what each report in your pre-employment screening covers.